 3. Case Logbook: A case logbook listing 50 genetic counselling cases and the roles the candidate performed in each case.
-All cases must have been undertaken in the 4-year period prior to the application date.
+All cases must have been undertaken in the 5-year period prior to the application date deadline.
 The logbook may be used for every eligible examination attempt within a given examination pathway.
 Both virtual (video conference) and in-person counselling sessions can be counted towards the logbook.
 Telephone counselling sessions will not be accepted.**

-**Given the ongoing pandemic, telephone genetic counselling sessions that occur between March 1, 2020 and April 30, 2023 may be included in the required logbook cases.
-The supervisor for each of these cases must have been present during the telephone session (e.g. on speakerphone or 3-way conference call).
+**Given the ongoing pandemic, telephone genetic counselling sessions that occur between March 1, 2020 and April 30, 2024 may be included in the required logbook cases.
 Updates will be posted here as they become available.
 Last update January 2022.

 The logbook should reflect a breadth of experience and must be signed by the individual directly supervising the candidate for each case.
 The Masters in Genetic Counselling Program Director’s signature on the logbook forms is allowed only if they have been directly involved in the supervision of the case.
 The case supervisor must be certified by the CBGC (or previously the CAGC Certification Board), ABMG, CCMG, ABGC, CSPQ (Medical Genetics), RCPC (Genetics), GCRB (UK), or HGSA (Australia).** The logbook form is available online.
 Please complete as many pages as necessary and scan into a single pdf for uploading to the online application form.
 Please retain the originals as the CBGC reserves the right to review the original document and signatures.